≡ Menu

 penn mutual life insurance companyPenn Mutual Life Insurance Company has been doing business since 1847.

-As its name infers, it is a mutual company, offering one of the country’s best high cash value dividend paying whole life insurance policies.
+As its name implies, it is a mutual company offering one of the country’s best high-cash-value dividend-paying whole life insurance policies.

-Penn Mutual is also an innovator, offering up to $2.5 million in no exam whole life insurance coverage through its accelerated underwriting program for qualifying applicants.
+Penn Mutual is also an innovator, offering up to $2.5 million in no-exam whole life insurance coverage for qualifying applicants through its accelerated underwriting program.

 Penn Mutual Life Insurance Policies include: